cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 ## Description

-The `gpinitsystem` utility creates a Greenplum Database instance or writes an input configuration file using the values defined in a cluster configuration file and any command-line options that you provide.
+The `gpinitsystem` utility creates a Cloudberry Database instance or writes an input configuration file using the values defined in a cluster configuration file and any command-line options that you provide.
 See [Initialization Configuration File Format](#initialization-configuration-file-format) for more information about the configuration file.
-Before running this utility, make sure that you have installed the Greenplum Database software on all the hosts in the array.
+Before running this utility, make sure that you have installed the Cloudberry Database software on all the hosts in the array.

 With the `<-O output_configuration_file>` option, `gpinitsystem` writes all provided configuration information to the specified output file.
 This file can be used with the `-I` option to create a new cluster or re-create a cluster from a backed up configuration.
 See [Initialization Configuration File Format](#initialization-configuration-file-format) for more information.

-In a Greenplum Database DBMS, each database instance (the coordinator instance and all segment instances) must be initialized across all of the hosts in the system in such a way that they can all work together as a unified DBMS.
-The `gpinitsystem` utility takes care of initializing the Greenplum coordinator and each segment instance, and configuring the system as a whole.
+In a Cloudberry Database DBMS, each database instance (the coordinator instance and all segment instances) must be initialized across all of the hosts in the system in such a way that they can all work together as a unified DBMS.
+The `gpinitsystem` utility takes care of initializing the Cloudberry coordinator and each segment instance, and configuring the system as a whole.

-Before running `gpinitsystem`, you must set the `$GPHOME` environment variable to point to the location of your Greenplum Database installation on the coordinator host and exchange SSH keys between all host addresses in the array using `gpssh-exkeys`.
+Before running `gpinitsystem`, you must set the `$GPHOME` environment variable to point to the location of your Cloudberry Database installation on the coordinator host and exchange SSH keys between all host addresses in the array using `gpssh-exkeys`.

 This utility performs the following tasks: